Tremontaine/simple-text-expander/README.md

 - Cursor positioning with `%CURSOR%` variable
 - Simple, Material Design interface
 - Organize snippets with categories
-- Import/export functionality for backups
+- Backup and restore functionality for your snippets
 - No cloud sync, keeping your data on your device
 - Privacy-focused: all data remains local